Luxembourg: Golden Age (1312–1443)

 With the ascension of Henry VII as Emperor, the dynasty of the House of Luxembourg not only began to rule the Holy Roman Empire, but rapidly began to exercise growing influence over other parts of Central Europe as well.

 Henry's son, John the Blind, in addition to being Count of Luxembourg, also became King of Bohemia.
-He remains a major figure in Luxembourgish history and folklore and is considered by many historians the epitome of chivalry in medieval times.
+He remains a major figure in Luxembourgish history and folklore and is considered by many historians the epitome of chivalry in mediaeval times.
 He is also known for having founded the Schueberfouer in 1340 and for his heroic death at the Battle of Crécy in 1346.
 John the Blind is considered a national hero in Luxembourg.

 In the 14th and early 15th centuries, three more members of the House of Luxembourg reigned as Holy Roman Emperors and Bohemian Kings: John's descendants Charles IV, Sigismund (who also was King of Hungary and Croatia), and Wenceslaus IV.
 Charles IV created the long-lasting Golden Bull of 1356, a decree which fixed important aspects of the constitutional structure of the Empire.
 Luxembourg remained an independent fief (county) of the Holy Roman Empire, and in 1354, Charles IV elevated it to the status of a duchy with his half-brother Wenceslaus I becoming the first Duke of Luxembourg.
 While his kin were occupied ruling and expanding their power within the Holy Roman Empire and elsewhere, Wenceslaus, annexed the County of Chiny in 1364, and with it, the territories of the new Duchy of Luxembourg reached its greatest extent.

 During these 130 years, the House of Luxembourg was contending with the House of Habsburg for supremacy within the Holy Roman Empire and Central Europe.
 It all came to end in 1443, when the House of Luxembourg suffered a succession crisis, precipitated by the lack of a male heir to assume the throne.
 Since Sigismund and Elizabeth of Görlitz were both heirless, all possessions of the Luxembourg Dynasty were redistributed among the European aristocracy.
 The Duchy of Luxembourg become a possession of Philip the Good, Duke of Burgundy.

 As the House of Luxembourg had become extinct and Luxembourg now became part of the Burgundian Netherlands, this would mark the start of nearly 400 years of foreign rule over Luxembourg.